 The Birth of a Book Habit

-- Singing a lullaby while rocking a baby stimulates early language development, promotes attachment, and supports an infant’s growing spatial awareness as the child experiences her body moving in space.
+- Pick up a Nursery Rhyme book from the West Bloomfield Township Public Library.
+Sing the songs to your baby during the day or before bed.
+Singing stimulates early language development, promotes attachment, and supports an infant’s growing spatial awareness as the child experiences her body moving in space.